IonutBotizan/WebApi_SellYourCar/README.md

 - Fluent Validation for some validation
 - AutoMapper , actually an AutoMapper extension for ASP.NetCore
 - JWT as authentication mode
-As an SDK I used Visual Studio Code
+- CORS , naive implementation to comunnicate with my Angular Client As a SDK I used Visual Studio Code